M720111120126/OleanderJS/README-English.md

 Button component, allowing users to create clickable buttons.

 ##### Methods:
-- `set_on_click(callback)`: Sets the click event of the button, which can pass in JavaScript code or a callback function.
+- `set_on_click(callback)`: Sets the button's click event, which can pass in JavaScript code or a callback function.
 (Depends on the on_click attribute)

 ##### Attributes:
 - `text`: The text displayed
-- `on_click`: Sets the click event of the button, which can pass in JavaScript code or a callback function.
+- `on_click`: Sets the button's click event, which can pass in JavaScript code or a callback function.

 #### 1.3 `Radio` Class